-To be clear, my role as a Specialist Leader of Education enables me to see a great deal of classes, our MAC has 8 Primary Academies and I’m often sent to other Schools.
-Within these Schools/Academies there were some where a large majority had watched a part of the Games – but it began to dawn on me that lots of our children weren’t privy to the awe-inspiring efforts of Team GB in Rio 2016.
+To be clear, my role as a Specialist Leader of Education enables me to see a great deal of classes.
+Within Schools there were some where a large majority had watched a part of the Games – but it began to dawn on me that lots of our children weren’t privy to the awe-inspiring efforts of Team GB in Rio 2016.

 I felt a little sad for those children, I can remember spending my Summer setting up the garden chairs as hurdles and being Colin Jackson.
 I would throw giant sticks as Steve Backley and run as though I needed the toilet just like the enigma that was Michael Johnson.

 I saw this quote recently and I love it.

 “Inspiration is the rocket fuel that makes ordinary days extraordinary!”

 And with that mind I have made it my mission to ensure that Olympic fever reaches as many of our kids as possible *cue a fanfare of trumpets*

 In my opinion the Olympics in Rio should have a legacy as great as London for many, many reasons.
 Personally I see the following 2 as the main reasons:

 Girl Power! – The women in Team GB absolutely smashed it.
 Thanks to them little girls in Great Britain have SO many powerful, healthy, positive role models.